Latest News

 This is a historic day for the environment of this country.
 Albanese, who spoke to reporters, said that it was also a great day for the business community in this country because of increased certainty and reduced delays.

-Albanese praised Greens' "very constructive" approach during talks with government, and for compromising some of their demands.
-The Greens claimed that the bill falls "woefully" short of what's needed to combat the climate crisis, but they argued that their negotiations improved legislation.
+Labor, without a majority in the Senate, has been separately negotiating with the conservative Liberal/National coalition and Greens for support of the legislation.
+The Greens claimed that the bill falls "woefully" short of what's needed to combat climate change, but they argued that their negotiations had improved the legislation.

 Greens Senator Larissa Wassers stated that "Greens' pressure made this bill much better than our weak laws, and far better than if government had struck a deal with climate deniers within the Coalition."